Health and Medicines Information Section

-The Pharmacy Information Section was founded in Rome in 1951 at the 14th FIP General assembly.
+The Health and Medicines Information Section was founded in Rome in 1951 at the 14th FIP General assembly.

 The section offers: